-By default, the Stackato VM starts as a single node "micro cloud" with a base set of roles already running and ready to use.
+By default, the Helion Stackato VM starts as a single-node "micro cloud" with a base set of roles already running and ready to use.
 This can be used as a test bed for pushing applications still in development.
-If your program deploys successfully to a Stackato micro cloud, it will deploy to any Stackato PaaS of the same version.
+If your program deploys successfully to a Helion Stackato micro cloud, it will deploy to any Helion Stackato deployment of the same version.
 The application hosting environment is the same in all aspects except scale.

 Host system requirements:

-The Stackato VM uses 2GB of memory by default.
-Ensure that there is sufficient memory remaining on the host system to run the host operating system and any other applications you require.
+The Helion Stackato VM requires at least 3GB of RAM to run (4GB recommended).
+Ensure that there is sufficient memory remaining on the host system to run the operating system and any other applications you require.

 The VMware and VirtualBox start virtual machines with NAT networking enabled by default.